Test-driven development: Individual best practices

 Some best practices that an individual could follow would be to separate common set-up and tear-down logic into test support services utilized by the appropriate test cases, to keep each test oracle focused on only the results necessary to validate its test, and to design time-related tests to allow tolerance for execution in non-real time operating systems.
 The common practice of allowing a 5-10 percent margin for late execution reduces the potential number of false negatives in test execution.
 It is also suggested to treat test code with the same respect as production code.
 Test code must work correctly for both positive and negative cases, last a long time, and be readable and maintainable.
-Teams can get together with and review tests and test practices to share effective techniques and catch bad habits.
+Teams can get together and review tests and test practices to share effective techniques and catch bad habits.